dark-ai/pypytorch/README.md

 ### PyPI

-1. `pip3 install pypytorch` I will add pypytorch to PyPI in the coming future
+1. `pip install pypytorch`
+    * As for Windows user, I recommend you to use Miniconda.

 ### From Source